Yara Said, Syrian artist

 Lives and works in Amsterdam, the Netherlands

-Yara Said was born in 1991 in Sweida, Syria, and graduated from the Faculty of Fine Arts at Damascus University, Syria in 2014.
+Yara Said was born in 1991 in Sweida, Syria, and graduated from the Faculty of Fine Arts at Damascus University, in 2014.
 During and after her studies she worked as an art teacher for children.
-The artist has participated in several workshops and exhibitions with renowned artists such as Edward Shahda and Nizar Sabour.
-She lives and works in Amsterdam, the Netherlands.
+The artist has participated in several workshops and exhibitions with renowned artists, such as Edward Shahda and Nizar Sabour.
+She lives and works in Amsterdam, in the Netherlands.

-The first spark for the kind of expression that I love painting, ignited in me in 2011, a year that was a turning point for many people.
+The first spark for the kind of expression that I love painting, ignited in me in 2011, a year that was a turning point for many people in Syria.
 This was the beginning of the war.

-My initial motivation was to understand human nature and the flow of thoughts and emotions of people.
+My initial motivation was to understand human nature and people‘s flow of thoughts and emotions.
 However, as the war continued to spread chaos, I realized that the case was far more complex than I thought.
 It was not a local problem, but a much deeper problem, which let me get acquainted with the “Human Condition”.

 It was a shock to me (as a nineteen-year-old girl) to discover that human beings can be so primitive.
 It opened my eyes, and I now care much more to acquire more knowledge about politics, psychology, sociology and theology in order to deepen the understanding of my role as a Syrian artist.

 Also, I would like to clarify how time affects people and the surrounding materials, be this material a painting, a sculpture, video art or a human being.

 Keeping in mind the relationship of forms within space, sometimes light, sometimes heavy, this broad concept was and still is the main concern in my artistic research that I try to reflect in all my work.

 I guess we can name it an attempt to manifest the ideas I had acquired during these years outside and inside of my faculty of Fine Arts, and to materialize them.